Piracy in the Atlantic World: Pirate ships

 For all of the advantages of a small ship, there were drawbacks that could sway captains to look to larger vessels.
 A sloop or a ship of similar size could not carry a large enough crew to take on bigger prizes by boarding and couldn't carry enough firepower to force submission or fight it out with larger foes; it was also limited in the amount of cargo it could carry.
 In terms of firepower, anything the size of a sloop would not carry more than fourteen guns, with the French sloop's carrying six guns or less.
-Conversely some of the largest pirate ships like Bartholomew Roberts flagship the Royal Fortune sported forty-two guns.
+Conversely, some of the largest pirate ships, like Bartholomew Roberts' flagship the Royal Fortune sported forty-two guns.

 Successful pirate crews would capture or buy a small ship to begin with and then "trade up" to larger ones.
-However changing ships many times was not the norm and most crews would stick with one or two ships.
-A pirate would make the switch from a small to large vessel for the advantages a small ship could not provide or to replace a ship that was damaged or needed such extensive repairs that could not be done by the crew.
-When a ship was captured, it had to be converted into a vessel suitable for the pirates needs.
+However, changing ships many times was not the norm, and most crews would stick with one or two ships.
+A pirate would make the switch from a small to a large vessel for the advantages a small ship could not provide or to replace a ship that was damaged or needed such extensive repairs that could not be done by the crew.
+When a ship was captured, it had to be converted into a vessel suitable for the pirates' needs.
 This meant knocking down cabin walls and lowering the forecastle to create a flush deck, allowing greater utilization of deck space in engagements and storage of armaments.
-Any unnecessary decorations or structures would be stripped off and as many guns as possible were fit.
-What was left when they were finished was a sleek, armed to the teeth ship with as much thought to speed and efficiency as possible.
+Any unnecessary decorations or structures would be stripped off so that as many guns as possible would fit.
+What was left when they were finished was a sleek, armed-to-the-teeth ship focused on speed and efficiency.